rain0831/Celeritas/README.md

        ```

 3. **Output Options**:
-   - To display the results in the console, add the `--show_output_console` flag:
+   - To display the results in the console, add the `--show_output` flag:
      ```bash
-     python3 run.py --show_output_console
+     python3 run.py --show_output
      ```
    - Without this flag, results are saved in the `python_script/results` directory.